morandd/aframe-hexgraph-hexmap/README.md

 Given X/Y input data in a JSON or image file, it bins the data into a hexagonal grid and renders it as a BufferGeometry.
 Tiles can be scaled by height, area and/or color.

+This component uses a BufferGeometry under the hood.
+This is good for performance, but it is hard to update individual cells (you must manipulate individual verticies).
+So it is intended/suited for use as a data viz component.

 It is based on the [von-grid](https://github.com/vonWolfehaus/von-grid/) hex map library and totally indebted to [Amit's](http://www.redblobgames.com/grids/hexagons/) expanation about hex grids.